We have several station upgrades planned for this fall. Our planned upgrades include the following:

 - The addition of a Maestro Control Console to our set of PC-based remote operating clients

 Our final upgrade will be to add an Elecraft KPA1500 Solid State Amplifier.
-This amplifier provides a full 1500 watts out on all bands 160m – 6m.
-The new amplifier will bring the Icom IC-7610 and our FlexRadio SDR-Based Remote Operating Gateway up to full legal limit power.
+This amplifier provides 1500 watts on all bands 160m – 6m.
+The new amplifier will bring up the Icom IC-7610 and our FlexRadio SDR-Based Remote Operating Gateway to full legal limit power.
 This will be especially helpful on the 6m band where both the IC-7610’s and the FlexRadio 6700’s excellent receiver performance will help us to take the best advantage of the extra power for Meteor Scatter and other weak signal work on 6m.

 We plan to share more on these projects in future posts here on our Blog.
-The FlexRadio Maestro and all of the other components that we need for Remote Operating Gateway enhancements have arrived.
+The FlexRadio Maestro and all the other components we need for Remote Operating Gateway enhancements have arrived.
 We will complete this part of our project in the very near future and post more here.

-Special thanks to Dave, K1DLM who has helped us with ideas for several aspects of this project.
+Special thanks to Dave, K1DLM, who has helped us with ideas for several aspects of this project.